Kingxukai/linux/Documentation/networking/operstates.rst

 TLV IFLA_OPERSTATE
 ------------------

-contains RFC2863 state of the interface in numeric representation:
+contains RFC2863 state of the woke interface in numeric representation:

 IF_OPER_UNKNOWN (0):
  Interface is in unknown state, neither driver nor userspace has set